 Most local and state bar associations have lists of lawyers who practice in different areas.

 Some lawyers take on a certain number of pro bono cases (meaning the lawyer works for free) to help people who have little or no income or based on other factors.
-Your state bar association can also tell you if a lawyer might be willing to assist you on a pro bono basis.
+Your state bar association can also tell you if a lawyer might be willing to assist you pro bono.

 After you find a lawyer, explain how the debt collector's actions have affected you.
 Don't hide your feelings or sugarcoat details about the harassment.
-All details are essential in figuring out what type of legal case you have, so be sure to mention:
+All details are essential in figuring out what type of legal case you have, so be sure to mention the following:

 By talking with the lawyer, you can get answers to your questions, learn about your options, and figure out the best way to exercise your legal rights.

-Before you decide to sue the collector or try to work out a settlement, be sure to consider all options, like filing for bankruptcy.
+Before you decide to sue the collector or try to work out a settlement, consider all options, like filing for bankruptcy.
 A lawyer can go over all of your potential options with you.